English Dutch French German Italian Portuguese Russian Spanish

 Language-aware lessons support all students, especially Multilingual Learners who are still developing in English, access primary-source rich learning.

-• Language-Aware examples are written for classrooms that have one or more multilingual students, and support elementary and social studies teachers in seeing ways to support language learning while teaching content with primary sources.
+• Language-Aware examples support classrooms with one or more multilingual students.
+The illustrate strategies to support language learning while teaching content with primary sources.

-• ESL examples are written for classrooms where language acquisition is the focus, and support English Language Development specialists in using primary sources as they support language skill development.
+• English as a Second Language (ESL) examples support classrooms where language acquisition is the main focus.
+They illustrate how ESL educators can use primary sources as they support language skill development.

 Newspaper advertisement from 1767 with woodcut of sailing ship advertising goods for sale